byeonggiljun/edf-schedulability-stochastic/README.md

 - [x] Check whether a task has violated the deadline.
     - [x] Drop the task if deadline violation occurs.
 - [x] Reschedule if a task has failed.
-- [ ] Apply N, the maximum allowed number of re-execution and M, the least required number of successive successful execution.
+- [x] Apply N, the maximum allowed number of re-execution;
+- [ ] and M, the least required number of successive successful execution.